Trial overview

 How the trial was delivered

-A parallel randomised controlled trial (RCT) is being used to determine the impact of two approaches to applying AARSM support to at-risk students – digital communication-support for those at ‘medium-risk’ (Tier 2) and digital communications and phone support for those at ‘high-risk’ (Tier 3).
+A parallel randomised controlled trial (RCT) was used to determine the impact of two approaches to applying AARSM support to at-risk students – digital communication-support for those at ‘medium-risk’ (Tier 2) and digital communications and phone support for those at ‘high-risk’ (Tier 3).

-After first-year students are identified as academically ‘at-risk’, these students are randomised into one of four groups: those receiving Tier 2 or 3 interventions according to eligibility, and those who do not receive the intervention but may be receiving separate support available to them at Curtin University.
+After first-year students were identified as academically ‘at-risk’, these students were randomised into one of four groups: those receiving Tier 2 or 3 interventions according to eligibility, and those who do not receive the intervention but may be receiving separate support available to them at Curtin University.

-University administrative data is being used to determine the impact of the intervention on: retention and withdrawals (enrolment data), participation and engagement (Blackboard engagement frequency), assignment completion and grades (Blackboard grade centre).
+University administrative data was used to determine the impact of the intervention on: retention and withdrawals (enrolment data), participation and engagement (Blackboard engagement frequency), assignment completion and grades (Blackboard grade centre).

-The trial is being undertaken at Curtin University, in Perth Western Australia, during Semesters 1 and 2 in 2024.
+The trial was undertaken at Curtin University, in Perth Western Australia, during Semesters 1 and 2 in 2024.